minnesota cannabis security requirements

 Minnesota Cannabis Security Requirements

-Meeting security requirements is a key part of getting a cannabis business licensed and launched, and Minnesota is no exception.
+Meeting security requirements is a key part of how to open a dispensary in Minnesota and getting your cannabis business licensed and launched—and the state is no exception when it comes to enforcing security.

-Applicants will have to show in a security plan how they intend on meeting these requirements and protecting their business.
-If they receive a license, they will also have to implement this plan and pass an inspection.
+To do so, applicants must submit a security plan detailing how they will meet these requirements and protect their business.
+Upon receiving a license, they must also implement this plan and successfully pass an inspection.

 Electronic Controlled Access System